There is a dark mode button on the bottom right

 The man’s death brought an end to the stalemate but brought upon us a storm of metal rain.
-Bullets shot forth created golden sparks that ricocheted off the walls and scattered debris over us.
+The bullets that shot forth created golden sparks that ricocheted off the walls and scattered debris over us.
 The police hoped to immobilize or kill the robbers before they could hurt the rest of the hostages.

 My eyes darted around the room, but a blanket of smoke covered it.
 Something jerked me from behind.
-Rabbit had pulled me back, so I stumbled and hit an unoccupied receptionist desk.
+Rabbit had pulled me back into the condensed smoke, during the shuffle I stumbled and hit an unoccupied receptionist desk.
+He abandoned me to take proper cover.
 Each bullet fired with a fanfare of flashing orange, lighting up a path for me to take.
 On the other side of those sparks were the police.
 I ducked behind a flimsy desk and gathered my thoughts.

 Maybe I can rush to the police?
 No, I would be shot dead in the confusion.
 Can I run to the back?
 No, the bullets will hit me.